Paper 1 Question 3 Skills: Structure Analysis (AQA GCSE English Language): Revision Note

 “I thought you knew, old sport.
 I’m afraid I’m not a very good host.”

-The opening lines of the narrative set a tone of extravagance, vibrancy and opulence, reflecting the lavishness of Gatsby’s parties.
-In contrast, the middle section of the passage conveys a more personal and introspective tone, which focuses on Nick’s feelings of shame at not having known who Gatsby was and Gatsby’s reassuring response.
-The writer’s shift in tone reflects the transition from the external spectacle of the party to a more emotional and introspective moment between both characters
+The opening lines of the narrative set a tone of extravagance, vibrancy and opulence, reflecting the lavishness of Gatsby's parties.
+In contrast, the middle section of the passage conveys a more personal and introspective tone, which focuses on Nick's feelings of shame at not having known who Gatsby was and Gatsby's reassuring response.
+The writer’s shift in tone reflects the transition from the external spectacle of the party to a more emotional and introspective moment between both characters.

 Examiner Tips and Tricks

-Remember, mastering the analysis of structure requires practice and familiarity with different techniques.
-Try to pay attention to different structural techniques as you read and practice analysing passages as this will enhance your skills in identifying and interpreting these.
+Try to pay attention to different structural techniques as you read and practise analysing passages.
+The more you do this, the better your skills in identifying and interpreting structural features will become.

 You've read 0 of your 5 free revision notes this week